krist00fer/tessel-azure-labs/labs/notification-hub/README.md

 * sendNotificationAndroid(message) - For sending push notifications to Android with GCM
 * sendNotificationWP(message) - For sending push notifications to Windows Phone with MPNS

-Lets take a look at the code for those two functions.
 In both cases the function gets a message and sends it as a push notification using the Notification Hub REST API.
+Lets take a look at the code for the sendNotificationAndroid function.

 	function sendNotificationAndroid(message) {